haskellfoundation/tech-proposals/proposals/accepted/000-ast-parser-libs.rst

 For the first case, we might consider factoring ``Outputable`` into a separate library too.
 Or we can prioritize a more dedicated exact-print solution to use instead of ``Outputable`` (see the future work section).

-For the second case, we might have to do something temporary like e.g. continuing to use an auto-extracted library liek |ghc-lib-parser|, but depending on our newly factored-output libraries, to get this functionality for HLint_.
+For the second case, we might have to do something temporary like e.g. continuing to use an auto-extracted library like |ghc-lib-parser|, but depending on our newly factored-output libraries, to get this functionality for HLint_.
 But longer term, we refer to the discussion of ``OPTIONS_GHC`` in [modularizing-ghc]_.
 The steps advocated there will avoid this problem entirely by restricting ``OPTIONS_GHC`` and giving it a more minimal data structure that is easily to factor out.